With over 180-years of experience in ocean freight,

 Contact us for more information on our ocean freight services.

-Ocean Freight is calculated using the amount of goods that are being shipped and where they are being shipped from/to.
-The current competition there is for shipping in that trade lane can also affect the rate.
+Ocean Freight is calculated using the number of goods that are being shipped and where they are being shipped from/to.
+The fluctuating demand and equipment availability for an area can also affect the rate.
 Individual carriers will have different free time agreements so this should also be factored in when choosing.

 If the goods are shipped as part of a loaded container (LCL), then the sea freight will be determined using the FCL container rate (that the co-loader will pay to the carrier), the loading/unloading, the administration and the volume/weight of your consignment.